This Bow Back Knit Top for Girls is a free pdf pattern and sewing tutorial.

 For the tie, a 1 to 1.5-inch rayon, lace, or satin ribbon would work great.
 Lightweight chiffon would work nicely too.

 To use chiffon, cut the strip 3 inches wide and sew the edges together to make a tie.
 The rayon ribbon I used in this pink floral version is from hobby lobby.

 I tested the ribbon out first before using it on the top.
 I heat-sealed the edges (you could just fold and sew if needed.) and ran the ribbon through the wash on a gentle cycle.
 It held up well.
 (The photo below, on the right, is the ribbon after it came through the wash and had been ironed.)

 In my first version of this top, I tried a lightweight knit to make the tie but felt it was a bit too heavy and made the back droopy.
 (This version was also made with a neck binding instead of facing, which I did not care for as much either.)

-Would have been cute, right?
+It would have been cute, right?

 Pattern Skill Level: